Friday 18 April 1941

 |The approach to Farsala (Pharsala) bridge, Greece from the north.
 The Luftwaffe has just bombed a truck loaded with ammonal (Australian War Memorial).|

-Local British commander General Henry Maitland Wilson informs Greek Commander in Chief Alexander Papagos that his forces will fight until the first week in May on a new line, but to do so require the Greek Epirus Army in Albania to withdraw in good order to cover their flank.
+Local British commander General Henry Maitland Wilson informs Greek Commander in Chief Alexander Papagos that his forces will fight until the first week in May on a new line, but to do so requires the Greek Epirus Army in Albania to withdraw in good order to cover their flank.
 That, as everyone knows, is becoming increasingly problematic due to the swift German advance and the Greeks' very slow start and inability to hold the main roads.
 The main factor in the Allies' favor at this point is the rough terrain - while it is preventing the Epirus Army from moving south fast enough to help form a new line, it also is providing excellent defensive positions for the Commonwealth troops.

 In the field, Germany's Operation Marita, the invasion of Greece, is proceeding at a brisk pace.
 The British are trying to make a fighting withdrawal to a line between Thermopylae and Corinth, but the Wehrmacht's panzers are hot on their heels.
 A key action takes place at the Battle of Tempe Gorge.